mrscee/cloud-engineering-journal-2026/projects/S3-CRR-cross-region-replication/Cross-Region-S3+Bucket.md

 | **Version-aware** | Handles object updates + overwrites |
 | **IAM enforced** | Requires managed role + policies |

+### Replication Observability & Logging

+A key real-world feature surfaced in the lab was the ability to enable replication metrics and event logging.
+AWS allows replication activity to be tracked through CloudWatch metrics and EventBridge events, and logs can optionally be stored in a destination bucket.
+This provides operational visibility into replication health, latency, failure events, and retry behavior — an essential capability for enterprise environments where replication pipelines must be monitored and auditable.

 ---

 ## 🧾 Cost Considerations (Real-World Insight)